kevindscribner/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple game of rock paper scissors made with Javascript
+A simple game of rock paper scissors made with HTML, CSS, and Javascript.